sbebbers/FrameWork.php/README.md

 The idea was to obscure that it was a PHP framework, and to send the page URLs with the .aspx file extension to our pen testers.
 I don't know if this was a good idea, however there were no issues that came back requiring attention.

 I never had the chance to finish the framework to a satisfactory degree at Rushcliff Ltd, so although it has been deployed on a live product, it remains imperfect.
-I was allowed to continue developing it on leaving so here it is.
-Still imperfect but slightly improved.
+I was allowed to continue developing it on leaving [Rushcliff] so here it is.
+Still imperfect but always improving.
 This is not something for those hipster and artisan developer-types, it is fairly simple and fairly stupid.

 Linden has set up on GitHub so I have invited him as a collaborator on this project.
-Linden has expertise in PHP, HTML 5/CSS 3, and JavaScript (jQuery), so this should mean that we can develop the framework and also improve some of the front-end stuff as well.
+Linden has expertise with MySQL, PHP 5/7, HTML 5/CSS 3, JavaScript (jQuery) and some JavaScript frameworks, and is a very keen and highly recommended developer.

 If you have any comments then please feel free to contact me.

 Shaun Bebbington.
-Twitter: @yearofcodes
+Twitter: @ShaunBebbers
 --